Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

-When it comes to deciding between using open-source LLMs or closed ones, it’s not a matter of which is better but which is better for you.
+When it comes to deciding between using open-source LLMs vs closed source LLMs, it’s not a matter of which is better but which is better for you.

 One company or team may benefit from the freedom of open-source where they can tweak and customize the model while another will benefit from the structure and support of one that’s closed.